 After completing a degree in international relations at the Graduate Institute Geneva, Julie graduated with a law degree from the University of Geneva.
 Julie Raneda joined Schellenberg Wittmer in 2008.
 She also practiced at a leading international law firm in London in 2014–2015.
 Julie was admitted to the Swiss Bar in 2011 and to the Singapore bar in 2016 (foreign lawyer).
 She is a Fellow of the Chartered Institute of Arbitrators (FCIArb).

-Julie is the chair of the Swiss Arbitration Association (ASA) South East Asia Chapter and vice chair of the IPBA Next Generation Committee.
+Julie is the chair of the Swiss Arbitration Association (ASA) South East Asia Chapter and co-chair of the IPBA Next Generation Committee.
 Julie is AIJA's National Representative in Singapore and a co-founder of the Women's Business Society established in Geneva in 2012.
 Julie Raneda is recognized as a top arbitration practitioner by Who's Who Legal (2017-2021), and has been described by clients and peers as "excellent advocate, calm and persuasive" combining "all qualities of an outstanding arbitration practitioner".

 Julie was part of the faculty for the first ROAP Asia edition in 2021.